Last Updated on

 Step 3: Preparing the tiles

-Measure the wall height and width then multiply the two measurements to find the meter-squared value.
+Measure the wall height and width then multiply the two measurements to find the metre-squared value.
 This will give you an idea of how many tiles you’ll need (although it is always good to have extra to account for breakage).

 Step 4: Marking the wall

-Find your starting point by figuring out where the center of the wall is.
+Find your starting point by figuring out where the centre of the wall is.
 Mark it with a pencil, then use a tile as a measure to mark the width and length of the tiles to get an idea of where they will lay.
 Always aim to have at least half a tile at the very bottom of your wall, and rearrange your pattern if necessary to ensure this is the case.

 Find the pencil mark that is closest to the floor and use a spirit level to draw a line horizontally across the wall.
 Fix a timber baton to the surface as a guide to tile up from.

 Your chosen adhesive will have instructions for how to mix it.
 If you are using small tiles, a pre-mixed adhesive will likely be ok.
 If you are using larger ones, a cement-based adhesive that you mix yourself will be needed.

 Mix the adhesive in a bucket according to the packet instructions and once mixed, apply the adhesive with a notched trowel.
 Hold the trowel at a 45-degree angle and spread the adhesive over the wall.
 Ensure an even coverage then make grooves in the adhesive in the same direction.